Skip to main content

 Insurers and Community Nonprofits Join Forces in Favor of Residential Programs

-A Humana and Community CareLink’s pilot program changes how emergency responders handle calls and provide better care for people experiencing homelessness.
+Humana and Community CareLink’s pilot program changes how emergency responders handle calls and provide better care for people experiencing homelessness.
 Emergency room admittance is deferred if medically appropriate.
 Instead, individuals are placed in a residential facility for treatment of non-acute medical issues with the added benefit of stable housing while they are receiving care.

 The pilot allows for 60 days at a residential program.
 In the 10 months that the pilot that has been running, 50 individuals were deferred from emergency room treatment into a residential program at Benilde Hall.